 USBCrypt: Encryption software to encrypt flash drives

-USBCrypt™ is a powerful software encryption utility for Windows 10, 8, 7, XP that protects your sensitive information from unauthorized access.
+USBCrypt™ is a powerful software encryption utility for Windows 10, 8, 7 that protects your sensitive information from unauthorized access.
 It locks the bad guys out, and protects your personal, business, and financial data.

 Use USBCrypt to encrypt your USB and other removable and fixed drives with strong encryption.
 USBCrypt uses the industry standard AES encryption algorithm to protect your files, the strongest protection available.